TrellixVulnTeam/swahilipython_SCMU/Doc/library/uu.rst

    This call decodes uuencoded file *in_file* placing the result on file *out_file*.
 If *out_file* is a pathname, *mode* is used to set the permission bits if the file must be created.
-Defaults for *out_file* and *mode* are taken from the uuencode header.
+Defaults for *out_file* and *mode* are taken kutoka the uuencode header.
 However, if the file specified in the header already exists, a :exc:`uu.Error` is raised.

-   :func:`decode` may print a warning to standard error if the input was produced by an incorrect uuencoder and Python could recover from that error.
+   :func:`decode` may print a warning to standard error if the input was produced by an incorrect uuencoder and Python could recover kutoka that error.
 Setting *quiet* to a true value silences this warning.

 .. exception:: Error()

-   Subclass of :exc:`Exception`, this can be raised by :func:`uu.decode` under various situations, such as described above, but also including a badly formatted header, or truncated input file.
+   Subkundi of :exc:`Exception`, this can be raised by :func:`uu.decode` under various situations, such as described above, but also including a badly formatted header, or truncated input file.